hansihe/CollaborativeWiki/README.md

 ### Lower priority
 * [ ] Accounts
 * [ ] History viewer (probably with a fancy slider so you can go back and fourth through the document history)
+* [ ] Abstract the parts responsible for ot out to another module.
+(There is already a pretty good separation here, should be fairly easy)